Turfjs/turf/docs/CONTRIBUTING.md

 - This allows you to keep your local master branch clean and in sync with the official remote.
 This will ease your ability to keep your local repo up to date with changes other people have made while you work on your feature.

 As you make code changes
+- You can run `pnpm watch` from the root for constant builds and type checking.
 - Regularly run `pnpm test` in whatever package you are working in to avoid unintended bugs.
 - Occasionally run `pnpm test` at the top-level directory to run test for all packages, to make sure you haven't introduced a problem that affects another package.
 </details>